tonybolzan/jquery-fixelement/README.md

 ```

 ### Options
 Options can be passed via data attributes or JavaScript.
-For data attributes, append the option name to data-, as in data-offset-top="200".
+For data attributes, append the option name to `data-`, as in `data-offset-top="200"`.
 <table>
   <thead>
     <tr>